Niels-NTG/FTLAV/README.md

 ## Contribute
-If you have ideas, suggestions or found a bug (definitely not as rare as you might think), please let me know, preferably by filing an *issue* at this GitHub repository.
+If you have ideas, suggestions, problems or encountered a bug (definitely not as rare as you might think), please let me know, preferably by filing an *[issue](https://github.com/Niels-NTG/FTLAV/issues)* at this GitHub repository.

-If you want to delve into the code you will probably need some knowledge of Processing (Java-like code that is responsible for the graph graphics) or/and Java (interface, data-parsing, everything else).
+If you want to delve into the code you will probably need some knowledge of Processing (Java-like code that is responsible for the graph graphics) or/and Java (UI, data-parsing and basicly everything else).
 For the Java part you can look at [Vhati](https://github.com/Vhati)’s version of [FTL Profile Editor](https://github.com/Vhati/ftl-profile-editor), of which a large part of the code of this project is based on.
 Use [Maven](https://maven.apache.org/guides/getting-started/maven-in-five-minutes.html) to compile the source code.